 Conclusion

 Now that you have a solid foundation in the science of pitch, take the next step and explore some of the resources mentioned in this article.
-Experiment with sound and music, delve into the physics of waves, and discover the many applications of pitch in different fields.
+Experiment with sound and music, walk through the physics of waves, and discover the many applications of pitch in different fields.
 Share your findings with others and continue to learn and grow.
-What new discoveries will you make with your newfound understanding of pitch?
+Still, what new discoveries will you make with your newfound understanding of pitch?
 Let us know in the comments below!